 You must annually have placed on file with your principal/official representative a certificate of physical fitness, signed by a licensed physician, physician's assistant or nurse practioner in order to practice or participate.
-Your physical examination each year is good for only one (1) year from the date of the exam.
+Your physical examination is good for 395 days from the date of the exam.
 The physician's report must be on file with your high school principal/official representative.